struct/mathilda/README.md

 	* add_instruction(Instruction *) - Adds an Instruction class to an internally managed vector
 	* execute_instructions() - Instructs Mathilda to start scanning hosts
 	* clear_instructions() - Clears the instructions vector Mathilda holds, rarely used
+	* get_shm_id() - Returns an int which represents the shared memory ID (called from a child process)
+	* get_shm_ptr() - Returns a uint8_t pointer to the shared memory segment (called from a child process)

 ### Mathilda class members
 	* safe_to_fork - A bool flag indicating whether it is OK to fork (default: false)
-	* use_shm - A bool flag indicating whether shared memory segments should be setup (see docs for usage)
+	* use_shm - A bool flag indicating whether shared memory segments should be allocated
-	* shm_id - An integer containing the shared memory ID for this child process
+	* timeout_seconds - The number of seconds a child process should be given before a SIGALRM is sent
-	* finish(uint8_t *) - Callback function pointer, executed when finished.
+	* finish(uint8_t *) - Callback function pointer, executed after child exits.
 Passed a pointer to shared memory

 ### Mathilda class misc
 	* MATHILDA_FORK - Environment variable that when set tells Mathilda it is OK to fork